Jarrrk/AltisWebmin/README.md

 ------
 None so far!
 If you find any feel free to submit a report [here](https://github.com/Jarrrk/AltisWebmin/issues) and I'll get to work *smashing* it.

-If you're experiencing weird issues this might be caused by downloading the repo from the main project page.
+If you're experiencing undocumented issues this will probably be caused by downloading the repo from the main project page.
 Please use the latest release from the [release section](https://github.com/Jarrrk/AltisWebmin/releases).

 Todo
 ----
 - [ ] Allow for statistic editing (Player bank, rank, vehicles)
 - [ ] Allow for easy adding of administrators and moderators

+*If you have any suggestions feel free to submit them [here](https://github.com/Jarrrk/AltisWebmin/issues/new), or [submit a pull request](https://github.com/Jarrrk/AltisWebmin/pulls).*

 License Info
 ------------